 Many institutions offer aerospace and aeronautical studies with engineering as they cross over, and complement each other.

 What should I expect from studying aerospace and engineering?

 Students will learn to design components and software, as well as systems for the aircraft and systems used in aerospace.
 Individuals will also improve on current designs and create new ones within their studies.
 These designs and systems may be based on what astronauts currently use when conducting experiments in space.

 How will I be assessed?

-Assessments are usually through coursework and exams and the latter carries more weight than the first.
-Although the first year grades do not count towards the final degree classification, but the last four years do.
+Assessments are usually through coursework and exams, and the latter carries more weight than the first.
+Although the first year grades do not count towards the final degree classification, the last four years do.

 Other methods of assessments may include presentations, group work and practical performance marks from workshops.
 The range of assessments will differ depending on the module and year of study.